ninja cpa review

 My name is Jeff Elliott, and I'm a normal 40-something dude with ten kids (ok, that's insane totally not normal), but I am unique for one reason:

-For the last 12 years, I have done nothing but eat, sleep, and breathe the CPA Exam.
+Since 2010, I have done nothing but help struggling CPA candidates Pass the CPA Exam.

 Prior to flying solo, I worked in public accounting, private accounting, and for two SEC companies, so I've also spent plenty of time in a cubicle. 🙂